Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/my-car-value/README.md

 - Authentication: Figure out who is making a request.
 - Authorization: Figure out if the person making the request is allowed to make it.
+- About the incorrect auth mode:
+  - Execution order: Request -> Middlewares -> Guard -> Request Handler -> Response.
+Interceptor could be between Guards and Request Handler, or Request Handler and Response.
+  - We make the CurrentUser Interceptor into Middleware.
+Which will makes it runs right after the cook-session middleware